bildlich/textfiles-to-mongodb/README.md

 ## Usage

 1. Put some text files into the `textfiles/` directory.
 (If you don't have any, try [Project Gutenberg](https://www.gutenberg.org/))
-2. Start your MongoDB server
+2. Start the MongoDB server
 3. Run `textfiles-to-mongodb.py`

 ❗️ Note: The script will overwrite the data every time you run it.